pixelbar/pixelbar-pyLedcontroller/README.md

 Set all ledgroups to half-brightness RGB and W.

 ```
-python3 ledcontroller.py -port /dev/ttyUSB0 40a0
+python3 ledcontroller.py --device /dev/ttyUSB0 40a0
 ```
 Set all ledgroups to a mix of 25% cool white (provided by the RGB leds) and 60% warm white (provided by the white leds).
-Use port /dev/ttyUSB0 instead of the default port.
+Use device /dev/ttyUSB0 instead of the default device.

 ```
 python3 ledcontroller.py ff0000 00ff00 0000ff 000000ff